Gynecology in ancient Rome: Menstrual cycle

 Ancient Greek and Roman gynecologists believed that women were naturally more prone to humoral imbalance and therefore illness.
 For example, women were more likely to become "moist".
 It was believed that the female body had more water than the male body.
 Ancient doctors thought that puberty, specifically the menarche, could be caused through an excess of fluid buildup in the female body, and thus menstruation was the body's way of regulating its fluid and humoral balance.
 This idea led to Roman doctors not taking notice of problematic menstrual cycles; excessive and minimal menstruation were medical problems noticed by doctors.
 Pliny the Elder, a Roman naturalist, wrote that menstrual fluid could wither fruit, cause insanity in dogs, dull mirrors, rust iron and bronze, kill bees, pollute purple fabrics, cause miscarriages in horses and humans, and sour crops.
 He also believed that if a woman menstruated during a solar or lunar eclipse, sexual intercourse could result in death.
-Pliny also stated that the touch of a menstruating woman could treat medical conditions such as gout, fevers, erysipelas, scrofula, skin cancer, and bites from rabid dogs.
+Pliny stated that the touch of a menstruating woman could treat medical conditions such as gout, fevers, erysipelas, scrofula, skin cancer, and bites from rabid dogs.
 Aside from medicinal uses, Pliny listed a number of supernatural uses.
 For example, magi could not perform any magic feats if their doorsteps had been touched by menstrual blood.
 It was also believed that menstrual fluid could contaminate entrances, and therefore households.

+Ancient Roman doctors such as Aetius believed that amenorrhea, or the absence of a menstrual cycle, was caused by a "hot temperament".
+Soranus noticed psychosomatic causes of this condition; in this scenario he advised no treatment.
+He also believed that this condition could be caused by a lack of a feminine body, he recommended restricting food intake to reshape the body.
+Cucumbers, grapes, and wine were also used to treat this condition.
+It could also be treated with an incision into the hymen.
+This therapy was also used to treat dysmenorrhea, which the Romans called "retention of the menstrual flux".
+It is a menstrual disorder characterized by pelvic, abdominal, or back pain resulting from menstruation.
+Chamomile is a type of daisy-like plant that ancient Roman woman used to treat dysmenorrhea.
+Venipuncture through leeches was another kind of treatment for this disorder.
+In ancient Rome, women with heavy menstrual bleeding would be treated by applying ligatures to the groin and to the armpits, thus blocking off blood flow throughout the body.
+It was theorized this also resulted in the reduction of blood flow to the uterus.
+Following this, blunt corks, liquid pitch, and pessaries soaked with alum, plant sap, or the yolk of roasted eggs were inserted inside the vagina.
+Premenstrual syndrome, a condition leading to severe abnormalities prior to menstruation, may have been noticed by Roman doctors.
+Roman doctors stated that menstruation occurs all at once in a specific moment each month, it is possible this theory was designed to account for the syndrome.